messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

 1. Fork the repo
 2. CD into the repo and run 'vagrant up' to bring up the vm
 3. 'vagrant ssh' into the vm and cd to /vagrant to access the shared folder
-4. run 'python views.py' to start serving
+4. run 'python views.py' to start serving (or python3, depending on your environment)
 5. browse to localhost:5000 to access the front page